-- Be sure you have read about dermal filler injection risks before you proceed with any treatment and understand these are Schedule 4 medications; also, results can vary from patient to patient.
+- Be sure you have read about dermal filler injection risks before you proceed with any treatment.
+Make sure that you understand these are Schedule 4 medication.
+Also, you should know that results can vary from patient to patient.

 Skin Boosters can be used to plump, moisturise and firm the skin’s appearance to reduce crepey-looking skin under the eyes.

-Skin boosters are great to refresh the entire facial appearance by improving the skin in terms of textural appearance, pore visibility, circulation and firmness.
-Read more about skin boosters.
+Skin boosters are a great way to refresh the entire facial appearance.
+They improve the skin in terms of textural appearance, pore visibility, circulation and firmness.

 - Skin boosters are often used over the entire face, including the eyes.